ADAPT Lab Graduate Students

 Olivia is a fourth year student in the Adult Clinical Psychology Psy.D.
 Program.
 She received her B.A. in psychology from Emory University.
 She previously completed her externship at the Brooklyn College Personal Counseling Center, where she gained valuable clinical experience working with the school's undergraduate and graduate students, New York Presbyterian's Substance Abuse Unit seeing patients with a wide-range of comorbidities and addictions, and Cognitive and Behavioral Consultants where she'll is trained in CBT and DBT to run individual and group therapy for a wide range of disorders.
 This year, she will be doing her internship at Kings County Psychiatric Hospital.

-Rachel Fried, BA
+Rachel Fried, MA

 Rachel is a second-year student in the Adult Clinical Psychology Psy.D.
 Program.
 She received her B.A. in psychology from the University of Delaware.
 Her clinical interests include anxiety and depression treatment and prevention in adolescents.
 She has had clinical training at Academics west and will be externing at Jewish Theological Seminary (JTS) College Counseling this year where she'll be conducting group and individual therapy with college students